 The cheapest and most affordable option is going to be the CAS Hanwei Practical Rapier, usually costing somewhere around $200 USD.
 This is a training sword specifically for historical fencing with a blunted blade able to bend in the thrust and which sports a button tip.
 It is a popular loaner weapon at clubs that teach historical rapier fencing.

 You of course also want a gorget to protect your neck from thrusts and a fencing mask, with coach masks usually being considered the best options for durability.
+For advice on how to find the correct size of mask for your head please read our guide on this topic.

 Fencing jackets for rapier require less padding than for heavier weapons such as longsword, so most opt for a light fencing jacket purpose made for HEMA.
 Some people also like to have a chest protector, especially for partner assisted drilling without a jacket.